 TRANSCRIPTS: A transcript is a copy of your high school record (courses, semester grades, GPAs).
 Do not send transcripts to colleges unless requested.
-Each transcript costs $5 and takes at least 48 hours to process.
+Each transcript costs $5 and takes up to 48 hours to process.
 Be sure to distinguish whether you want an official or unofficial transcript.
 You will be receiving an unofficial transcript for your own use during your senior year meeting with your counselor.
 Some colleges may require "mid-year" reports.
-See your counselor for more information about this.
-A final transcript showing date of graduation should be ordered for the college you plan to attend at the end of your senior year.Click here to download the Transcript Request Form.
+See your counselor for more information about transcripts.

 COLLEGE VISITS: Representatives from the UCs, Cal States and other colleges visit AHS in the fall and a limited number in the spring.
 It is very important to attend these meetings!
 Many of these admissions counselors will be the ones who actually read your college application!
 These college visits in the College & Career Center are generally scheduled during Support Period or Lunch.
 The calendar of visits is posted in the College & Career Center, online on Naviance and agourahighschool.net, in the PFC e-mail bulletin, and announced during the daily bulletins.
 Come to the College & Career Center for more information.